No Pre-Licensing Required — No Fingerprinting Required

 Submit Your License Application via NIPR

 After passing the exam, apply for your license through NIPR (National Insurance Producer Registry) at nipr.com.
-The application fee is $225 per license class plus a $5.60 NIPR transaction fee — one of the highest in the country.
+The application fee is $225 per license class plus a current fee NIPR transaction fee — a required state cost to plan for.
 Note: Property, Casualty, and Personal Lines applicants also pay a $75 lead paint surcharge on renewal applications — unique to Massachusetts.

 5